 - Treat lung cancer

-New lung cancer treatments are always tested in volunteers with the type andof lung cancer for which the new treatment is intended.
 Clinical trials are vital for adding to medical knowledge that can improve the care given to patients.
-The results of these research studies determine whether new treatments are approved by the FDA for prescribing by doctors for patients outside of clinical trials.
+The results of clinical trials determine whether new treatments are approved by the FDA for prescribing by doctors for patients outside clinical trials.

-Each clinical trial has its own, or study plan.
-The protocol outlines every aspect of how the clinical trial is to be conducted, including:
+Each clinical trial has its own study plan, or A detailed plan of a scientific or medical experiment, treatment, or procedure.
+The protocol outlines every aspect of how the clinical trial is to be conducted, including:1,4,5

 - What treatment is given, how the treatment is given, and how often the treatment is given (for studies of new treatments)